AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 >  - If you mainly want to tone your body, devote two thirds of your time to weights and one third to cardio.
 >  - If you desire to tone up and lose fat at the same time, divide your training time equally between weights and cardio.
 >  - If you are too skinny, you can skip cardio as you attempt to gain as much muscle as possible.

+#### Timing of Cardio Training
+Following are times to perform cardio training:
+  - First thing in the morning
+  - At night, before bedtime
+  - After and Before weight training
+You can also perform half your cardio before weight training as a warm-up and the other half at the end of the workout as a cool-down.
+Researchers have shown that cardio training involving the legs before a lower-body workout temporarily reduces leg strength.
+This does not occur when cardio is performed before an upper-body training session.
+The timing of your cardio training will be mainly dictated by your daily schedule, but it can also depend on the effects you wish to produce in your body.
+Fatty acid release from the adipose tissues is not constant throughout the day.
+It follows a natural circadian pattern of being higher in the evening and in the morning after fasting overnight and lower during the day.
+It makes sense to perform cardio whenever the release of lipids is elevated, because doing so facilitates utilization and fat destruction.
+This means that cardio would be most beneficial when performed either in the evening or first thing in the morning.

+#### Timing of Eating With Cardio Training
+Cardio can be performed in the morning on an empty stomach to use more fat as fuel because your body is running low on glycogen (energy) after a night of fasting.
+Studies have shown that performing cardio in a fasted state is the best way to reduce abnormally high triglycerides and cholesterol levels.
+On the other hand, cardio in a fasted state is not very effective for addressing glycemia.
+Our conclusion is that if you are prone to diabetes, it is best to do cardio after your last meal of the day.
+Our conclusion is that if you are prone to diabetes, it is best to do cardio after your last meal of the day.

+#### High-Intensity Versus Low-Intensity Cardio
+Following are the two main forms of cardio training:
+  - High-intensity cardio: The goal of high-intensity cardio is to run, cycle, or swim as fast as possible for around 20 minutes.
+The main advantage is that this burns a lot of calories in a minimal amount of time.
+Its main drawback is that while some of the energy comes from fat, most of it is derived from reserves of carbohydrate (glycogen inside the muscle).
+This is an inefficient way of losing fat; the best way is to burn fat rather than carbohydrate.
+  - Low-intensity cardio: The goal of low-intensity cardio is to run, cycle, or swim at a slower pace for at least 30 minutes.
+The main advantage is that it burns a lot of fat while sparing glycogen.
+Its main drawback is that it is more time-consuming because it burns fewer calories per minute.

+#### Cardio Training Methods
+In summary, running may be more beneficial than cycling to lose weight.
+However, running is much more traumatic for the knees, hips, and lower back.
+The treadmill is obviously less traumatic than classic running.
+Biomechanical studies have shown that to reduce the pressure on the knees and the hips, it is best to use slower, long strides rather than short, fast ones.
+A stair stepper is a great alternative to running, especially because it targets the glutes more than the treadmill does.

+#### Keeping a Workout Notebook
+It is important to keep a workout notebook so you can easily recall the number of repetitions you did for each exercise as well as the weight, or resistance, you used.
+Note the duration of your workouts as well.
+Time measurement is important because, if you rest longer between sets, your performance will improve, but it will not necessarily result in strength gains.
+To compare two workouts, you must ensure that they are of approximately the same duration.
+After each workout, examine your training session and ask yourself the following questions:
+  - What worked well?
+  - What did not work well?
+  - Why did it not work well?
+  - How can I improve my next workout?

+How can you determine whether you really used the proper form in each exercise?
+An easy way is to film yourself.
+If possible, do so from a different angle at each successive set.
+It can be very surprising to see yourself train because the fluidity of the movement is not always what you imagine.
+Using this feedback, you can immediately self-correct and thereby improve your form.
+High-level athletes frequently use this strategy to enhance their techniques.

+#  PART II - Exercises